 GCU's Health and Wellness Clinic can assist with basic medical needs, but cannot perform sexual assault forensic exams.
 Anything reported to GCU's Health and Wellness Clinic can be done in complete confidence.
-Contact the clinic at 602-639-6215 or visit the office Monday through Thursday, from 8 am to 5 pm, or Friday, from 8 am to 4 pm.
+Contact the clinic at 602-639-6215 or visit the office in Papago Apartments Monday through Friday, from 8:30 am - 4:30 pm.